28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Center for Wooden Boats in South Lake Union

 Another gem to savor in the neighborhood is Lake Union Park.
-Take a leisurely stroll through the park and stop for a cup of coffee to take in the peaceful surroundings.
+When I visited, I loved leisurely strolling through the lakeside park.
+Before you go, I’d suggest grabbing a cup of coffee from the nearby 203° Fahrenheit Coffee Company to take in the peaceful surroundings, drink in hand.

 For a historical interlude, step into the Museum of History & Industry, located in Lake Union Park.
-At the Museum of History & Industry, you’ll learn the impacts of different time periods on the history of the region.
+With a quick visit to the Museum of History & Industry, I learned all about the impacts of different time periods on the history of the region.

 Step back into Seattle’s early history at Pioneer Square

 Want to uncover Seattle’s historical roots?
 Explore the city’s past at Pioneer Square.
-Dating back to the late 18th century, the neighborhood is the oldest in the city.
-One of the coolest tourist attractions in Seattle, it hints at the city’s history as a pioneering Pacific Northwest outpost.
+Dating back to the late 18th century, the neighborhood is the oldest in the city—and one of the only places where I was able to imagine the city’s history as a pioneering Pacific Northwest outpost.

 Pioneer Square